-- Reduce speed and stop the vehicle with caution.
-Avoid sudden braking and steering maneuvers. - Check whether your vehicle is equipped with normal tires or Run-Flat Tires.
+- 1. Reduce speed and stop the vehicle with caution.
+Avoid sudden braking and steering maneuvers. - 2.
+Check whether your vehicle is equipped with normal tires or run-flat tires.

-The symbol identifying Run-Flat Tires is a circle with the letters RSC on the sidewall, refer to the Owner's Manual for Vehicle. ◀
+The symbol identifying run-flat tires is a circle with the letters RSC on the sidewall, page 103.◀